nekkan/kotlin-jni-for-rust-example/README.md

   native function located at the Kotlin source code.

 * `move` Move the generated `.dll`, `.so` or `.dylib` file to the resources folder.

+* `add_to_path` Add the JNI files to the path.

+# Common issues

+* `java.lang.UnsatisfiedLinkError no <> in java.library.path`:
+  - Go to the scripts folder and run `add_to_path.sh` or pass the parameter `Djava.library.path=path/that/the/jni/file/is/located/on`.

+* How can I execute all scripts on Windows?
+  - You must download WSL.
+Then you should run `build_all.bat` with Command Prompt or PowerShell, then you can run `run_all.sh` using WSL.